 Republic and Rebel Alliance versions and their sizes

-While the Y-wing itself doesn't have the size discrepancies of other fighters, it's still interesting to look at its evolution.
+While the Y-wing itself doesn't have the size discrepancies of other fighters, it's still interesting to look at its evolution (if you're into that sort of thing).
 Initially, the original Y-wing (BTL-A4) was a single-seat bomber left over from the Republic era.
 When Clone Wars aired, they created a new Republic Y-wing called the BTL-B. This version was longer, more armored, and featured a dedicated gunner.

 The Rebels show attempted to bridge the two versions by depicting how dismantled Republic Y-wings could look like their Alliance cousins.
 After several modifications, the Republic Y-wings became the ones we are familiar with in the original trilogy.
 If I could guess the evolution, it would probably be along these lines:

 - Republic commissions Koensayr to build a new 23.04 meter two-seat bomber, the BTL-A4 Y-wing.

 - When the Empire comes into power, Koensayr sells remaining Y-wings to planetary defense markets.

 - These forces remove most of the armor & engine nacelle extensions reducing the length to 16.24 meters.

 - Also, most install ion cannons to replace the bubble turret.